eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 The main REST endpoint in tha OAuth API is **org.eclipse.che.security.oauth.OAuthAuthenticationService**,  which  contains `authenticate` method to start OAuth authentication flow, `callback` method to process callbacks from provider, `token` to retrieve current user’s oauth token, etc.

-Those methods refers to the currently activated embedded/delegated OAuthAPI which is doing all the undercover stuff (finds appropriate authenticator, initializes the login process, user forwarding etc).
+Those methods refer to the currently activated embedded/delegated OAuthAPI which is doing all the undercover stuff (finds appropriate authenticator, initializes the login process, user forwarding etc).

 ## Authentication on Che Agents